 - Your first week of premium charge is reversed.

 Confused?
 You’re supposed to be, that’s part of the strategy.
 It keeps getting more complicated to make sure no one except the banking and finance industry types who implemented the charge can understand it.

-One example of how sneaky and insidious the premium charge is is that if you win all your bets in a week and pay 5% commission Betfair will treat it as if you paid 2.5 % “total charges” and make you pay another 17.5% premium charge bringing you to 22.5% which Betfair will say is 20% according to the premium charge rules.
+One example of how sneaky and insidious the premium charge is is that if you win all your bets in a week and pay 5% commission Betfair will treat it as if you paid 2.5 % “total charges”.
+They will make you pay another 17.5% premium charge, bringing you to 22.5% which Betfair will say is 20% according to the premium charge rules.

-Betfair try to rationalize this by saying if you lost bets they would have applied 2.5% implied commission toward “total charges” even though you actually pay no commision on losing bets.
-This does not stand up because the premium charge is by definition for winning customers so the implied commission and “total charges” malarkey is just a condition to generate more premium charge and to make it more complicated and confusing.
+Betfair tries to rationalize this by saying if you lost bets they would have applied a 2.5% implied commission toward “total charges” even though you actually pay no commission on losing bets.
+This does not stand up because the premium charge is by definition for winning customers so the implied commission and “total charges” malarkey will always skew in their favor.
+It is there to generate more premium charges and to make it more complicated and confusing.

 More details at Betfair’s official terms and conditions.